Somali grammar: Nouns

 Affixes change according to a number of rules.
 The definite article is a suffix, with the basic form being -ki or -ka for masculine nouns and -ti or -ta for feminine nouns.
 The k or t is the actual article marker, although it can change depending on the preceding consonant, with the following vowel determined by the case of the noun.
 Articles do not change for singular or plural.

 Absolutive case

 The basic form of a Somali noun is in absolutive case.
 In this case, the article maintains the vowel -a.

 Nominative case

 The subject of a sentence takes nominative case.
 In this case, the article takes the vowel -u.
 If the subject of the sentence includes multiple nouns, only the last takes the nominative ending for the article.

 If there is no article, a tonal change signifies nominative case, although this is not represented in the orthography.
-Some feminine nouns take the suffix -i in nominative case without an article.
+Feminine nouns ending in a consonant take the suffix -i in nominative case without an article.